geekiam/blog/content/posts/are-all-systems-broken.md

 In many respects the words of my father still ring true in my ear, Internally I am Welsh, but externally I am South African, and therefore I am not British.

 There are also many things I am not.
-I am not a patriot, I am not a nationalist, I am not a citizen, I am not a subject, I am not a slave, I am not a consumer, I am not a voter, I am not a taxpayer, I am not a number, I am not a statistic, I am not a label, I am not a product, I am not a resource, I am not a commodity, I am not a human resource, I am not a human capital, I am not a human asset, I am not a human capital stock, I am not a human capital resource, I am not an employee
+* I am not a patriot
+* I am not a nationalist
+* I am not a citizen
+* I am not a subject
+* I am not a slave
+* I am not a consumer
+* I am not a voter
+* I am not a taxpayer
+* I am not a number
+* I am not a statistic
+* I am not a label
+* I am not a product
+* I am not a resource
+* I am not a commodity
+* I am not a human resource
+* I am not human capital
+* I am not a human asset
+* I am not human capital stock
+* I am not a human capital resource
+* I am not an employee

 The only thing identify as would be as a *Sovereign Individual*.